KenVanHoeylandt/Advent-of-Code-2017-Bootstrap/README.md

 ![screenshot](docs/intellij_application_dialog.png)

-## Adding more solutions
+## Creating solutions

+The bootstrap template only contains the classes to start with day 1.

-If you want to add a new day you need to create a new solution class and append it to the `solutions` array in the `Application` class.
+To add a new day, you need to create a new `Solution` class and append it to the `Application.solutions` array field.